Does Pay-for-Performance SEO Really Save You Money?

 It’s also debatable how “important” any SEO metric is to your company and your goals because there are other factors to consider.
 Pay-for-performance SEO companies might try to convince you that traffic and keywords are all you need to succeed.
 But other SEO success metrics and KPIs are worth tracking and reporting because you’ll achieve a good long-term result when all key metrics are pumped gradually and together.

-This doesn’t mean that long-tail keywords shouldn’t ever be used, but there’s a time and a place for everything.
+In addition, informational queries can get AI-generated answers in SERPs, leading to your website losing traffic.
+This doesn’t mean that informational keywords shouldn’t ever be used, but there’s a time and a place for everything.

 Working with keywords is not just inserting a few words and phrases into the content and waiting for results to come.
 Trying to optimize your content for search engines without providing a valuable experience to your readers won’t take you very far either.
 Your content should always satisfy your readers’ end goals (search intents).
 If you provide personable, easy-to-read, and useful content, your readers will reward you.
 They’ll buy your product and come back for more of your content.